jpwesley13/Pokemon-Trainer-VS-Seeker/README.md

 # Pokemon Trainer VS Seeker

-The VS Seeker is an application with the primary function of allowing a Pokemon Trainer (henceforth "user") to register and reference rivals battled through a user's adventure.
+The VS Seeker is an application with the primary function of allowing a Pokemon Trainer (henceforth "user") to register and reference rivals battled throughout a user's adventure.
 Though this is its primary function, the VS Seeker can also be used simply as a way to log and record trainers, or as a way for the user to keep track of their own progress.
 The VS Seeker allows the user to choose from a list of its registered trainers, offering them a selection of options for both the trainers and their known Pokemon.

 ## Initialization